-Once powered, the Hydra I/O Racks broadcast "heartbeats" to advertise their presence.
-When a Gigabit interface unit detects the presence of a Hydra I/O Rack, it begins to "echo" each of the Hydra I/O Rack's two ports.
-In this way, it can be determined which Hydra I/O Rack ports can be "seen" from the Gigabit interface unit.
+Once powered, the Hydra I/O boxes broadcast "heartbeats" to advertise their presence.
+When a Gigabit interface unit detects the presence of a Hydra I/O box, it begins to "echo" each of the Hydra I/O box's two ports.
+In this way, it can be determined which Hydra I/O box ports can be "seen" from the Gigabit interface unit.

 When two device echo responses have been missed, the network connection to that port is assumed to have failed.
-AWACS will then report to the console that a Gigabit port on a Hydra I/O Rack is no longer available.
+A message report to the console will inform the user that a Gigabit port on a Hydra I/O box is no longer available.

-At the console end, echo messages are periodically sent to each of the Gigabit interface units in its configuration.
+At the console, echo messages are periodically sent to each of the Gigabit interface units in its configuration.
 If a Gigabit interface unit does not respond, that path to the network is assumed to have failed.

+Automatic Re-routing

-If there is an alternative redundant path, then take over will happen.
+If a fault occurs where there is an alternative redundant path, then take over will happen.
 Each console manages the re-routing of its own audio.
 Only those audio paths affected by a failure will be re-routed.

-GUIDELINES FOR THE USE OF FIBRE OPTIC INTERFACES
+GUIDELINES FOR THE USE OF FIBER OPTIC INTERFACES

-Please use the following guidelines for the installation, use and maintenance of Fibre Optic Interfaces.
+Please use the following guidelines for the installation, use and maintenance of Fiber Optic Interfaces.

 The Hydra I/O boxes are connected into the Hydra Network using SFP GBICs (Small Form-factor Pluggable Gigabit Interface Converters).
-These convert the Gigabit Ethernet data into light waves using a laser diode to transmit into a fibre optic cable and a photodiode receiver to convert the light waves back into electrical signals.
+These convert the Gigabit Ethernet data into light waves using a laser diode to transmit into a fiber optic cable and a photodiode receiver to convert the light waves back into electrical signals.